When Gunner, a 31/2-year-old, 70-pound golden retriever, injured his back, his owners turned to canine acupuncture to

 Burrell helped hold Gunner as Dr. Kevin Schramm inserted acupuncture needles into the dog’s back at Paws N’ Claws in Fort Collins.

 After placing the needles, Schramm used an electric stimulus to help further relax the muscles.
 During the treatment, Gunner relaxed so much he nearly fell asleep.

 Schramm has been using canine acupuncture at his traditional vet practice since 2005.
 He’s found it to be a valuable alternative to conventional medications and gives him more options to offer his patients and their owners.

 “We’re glad to be able to offer it,” Schramm said.
 “It’s not my main focus, but I’m happy to be able to have it as a tool that’s available for treatment.
 It’s a completely different way of thinking about medicine in pets.”

 Narda G. Robinson, director of the Colorado State University Center for Comparative and Integrative Pain Medicine and founder and director of the university’s Medical Acupuncture for Veterinarians program, said her goal is to train vets about the science behind canine acupuncture.

 Robinson said about 25 of the CSU vet school’s 130 fourth-year students usually take the acupuncture course during their final year.

 “This is not about energy.
 It’s about how to interface with the nervous system.
 The points aren’t points of invisible chi.
 They are nerves and blood vessels,” she said.

 Robinson also is working to set standards for the treatment.

 “People can decide.
 This gets absorbed into every organ of the body,” she said.
 “An animal doesn’t have that choice.
-We can’t ask pet if they want the treatment.
+We can’t ask the pet if they want the treatment.
 We don’t always know if it’s helping,” she said.

 Dr. Bonnie Wright, a board-certified anesthesiologist in pain control who has been treating pets with acupuncture for the past five years and works at the Fort Collins Emergency Veterinary Hospital, said canine acupuncture is a profound way to provide pain relief for animals.